Opening credits

-History
+History in cinema

 Up until the 1970s, closing credits for films usually listed only a reprise of the cast members with their roles identified, or even simply just said "The End," requiring opening credits to normally contain the details.
 For instance, the title sequence of the 1968 film Oliver! runs for about three-and-a-half minutes, and while not listing the complete cast, does list nearly all of its technical credits at the beginning of the film, all set against a background of what appear to be, but in fact are not, authentic 19th-century engravings of typical London life.
 The only credit at film's end is a listing of most of the cast, including cast members not listed at the beginning.
 These are set against a replay of some of the "'Consider Yourself" sequence.

 Some opening credits are presented over the opening sequences of a film, rather than in a separate title sequence.
 The opening credits for the 1993 film The Fugitive continued intermittently over several opening scenes, and did not finish until fifteen minutes into the film.
 The opening credits for the 1968 film Once Upon a Time in the West lasted for fourteen minutes.

 The first sound film to begin without any opening credits was Walt Disney's Fantasia, released in 1940.
 In the film's general release, a title card and the credit "Color by Technicolor" were spliced onto the beginning of the film, but otherwise there were no credits, although closing credits were added to the 1990 re-release and are on the videocassette.
 This general release version has been the one most often seen by audiences.
 In the roadshow version of the film, unseen by most audiences until its DVD release, the title card is seen only at the halfway point of the film, as a cue that the intermission is about to begin.
 The intermission was omitted in the general release version.

 Orson Welles' Citizen Kane begins with only a title credit.
 This practice was extremely uncommon during that era.

 West Side Story (1961) begins with a shot of an ink sketch of the New York City skyline as it was when the film was made.
 As the background of the shot changes color several times, we hear an overture medley (not in the original show) of some of the film's songs.
 As the overture ends, the camera pulls back and we see the title of the film.
 The rest of the credits are shown as graffiti at the end.